 GeneCards Summary for RAP1A Gene

 RAP1A (RAP1A, Member Of RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAP1A include leukocyte adhesion deficiency, type iii and babesiosis.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Diseases associated with RAP1A include kabuki syndrome 1 and leukocyte adhesion deficiency, type iii.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include GTP binding and protein complex binding.
 An important paralog of this gene is RAP2B.

 UniProtKB/Swiss-Prot for RAP1A Gene

 Induces morphological reversion of a cell line transformed by a Ras oncogene.
 Counteracts the mitogenic function of Ras, at least partly because it can interact with Ras GAPs and RAF in a competitive manner.
 Together with ITGB1BP1, regulates KRIT1 localization to microtubules and membranes.
 Plays a role in nerve growth factor (NGF)-induced neurite outgrowth.
 Plays a role in the regulation of embryonic blood vessel formation.
 Involved in the establishment of basal endothelial barrier function.
 May be involved in the regulation of the vascular endothelial growth factor receptor KDR expression at endothelial cell-cell junctions.